etianl/Trouser-Streak/README.md

 - **ShulkerDupe:** Duplicates the contents of a shulker when pressing "Dupe" or "Dupe All" in the shulker menu.
 Only works on Vanilla, Forge, and Fabric servers 1.19 and below.
 Use multiconnect or viafabric (Credits to Allah-Hack, I just brought back the buttons, and make it dupe slot1 as well.)
 - **Teleport:** Sets your position ontop of targeted block, within a possible reach of 64 blocks.
 Rarely can cause damage, be careful. ***EXPERIMENTAL*** (Credits to etianl :D)
 - **TPFly:** It is a purely setPos based flight.
 PointAndFly mode is based off the ClickTP and AirPlace code, credits to Meteor for that. ***EXPERIMENTAL, movement is a little weird lol.*** (Credits to etianl :D)
+- **TrailMaker:** Leaves blocks behind you in a trail.
+Has a place delay option to spread placement further apart.
+Select the blocks you want to use in the block list setting for it to work.
+(Credits to etianl :D)
 - **TrouserBuild:** It can build either horizontally or vertically according to a 5x5 grid centered on the block you are aiming at.
 Right click to build at the targeted location.
 (Credits to etianl, and to Banana for the checkboxes and idea. :D)
 - **Voider+:** Replaces the world from the top down.
 (Credits to Allah-Hack) I added a 3x3 voiding script, a TP foward option for deleting strips, as well as options to set max and minimum height for voiding, and instead of just air it can do water and lava now too.